-- Never respond to an unsolicited email which asks you to update your personal information. - If you need to email someone at the GSD, please just include your name without another identifier such as your Harvard ID number.
-In most cases, your information can be identified by your name. - In a safe place (not your wallet or purse), keep a list of your credit cards, bank debit cards, and other identification along with the phone numbers you would use to report a lost or stolen card.
-In the event that your wallet or purse is stolen, you have the information available to quickly report the lost or stolen cards. - Don't leave your computer unattended while you are logged in.
+- Never respond to an unsolicited email which asks you to update your personal information.
+Suspicious emails can be forwarded to phishing@harvard.edu. - If you need to email someone at the GSD, please just include your name without another identifier such as your Harvard ID number.
+In most cases, your information can be identified by your name. - In a safe place (not your wallet/purse/backpack, etc), keep a list of your credit cards, bank debit cards, and other identification along with the phone numbers you would use to report a lost or stolen card.
+In the event that your card is stolen, you have the information available to quickly report the lost or stolen cards. - Don't leave your computer unattended while you are logged in.
 Set up a login password for your computer.
-Activate the option to request password after your computer has been inactive for a period of time. - Shred or destroy, rather than discard, any materials with your name and other identifiers. - If someone calls you on the phone, claiming to be from an agency with which you do business, be sure they can verify their identity.
-If in doubt, ask for a number where you can call them back and verify that it is valid working phone number. - Avoid including personal information in emails or attachments. - Soon after you receive them, review your credit card statements for any suspicious activity. - Review your credit report at least once a year. - Review the GSD Computer Resources manual for computer-related protection information.
+Activate the option to request password after your computer has been inactive for a period of time. - Shred or destroy, rather than discard, any materials with your name and other identifiers. - If someone calls you on the phone claiming to be from an agency with which you do business, be sure they can verify their identity.
+If in doubt, ask for a number where you can call them back and verify that they are who they claim to be. - Avoid including personal information in emails or attachments. - Soon after you receive them, review your credit card statements for any suspicious activity. - Review your credit report at least once a year. - Review the GSD Computer Resources page for computer-related protection information.